 Everybody loves turkey breast for their turkey sandwiches, right?
 Actually the most flavorful part of the turkey comes from the dark meat of the turkey thighs and legs, which are much less expensive than the breast meat.

 Here’s one of our favorite budget-friendly winter stews—turkey legs that have been slowly braised on a bed of celery and onions until fork tender, then shredded and served with a sauce of their braising liquid.
 We often include potatoes and root vegetables as well.

 - 2 turkey legs and 2 thighs, about 4 lbs

 - 1 cup finely chopped yellow onion

 - Salt, pepper, and cayenne

-- Water or other braising liquid (dry wine or stock)
+- 2 cups water or other braising liquid (dry white wine or stock)

 - Parsley, chopped, about 1/4 cup

-4 Add the turkey meat back in the pan with the sauce.
-Serve immediately over rice or bread or with the vegetables if you have chose to make them.
+7 Add the turkey and vegetables back to the pan with the sauce.
+Serve immediately over rice or bread or with the vegetables if you have chosen to make them.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Braised Turkey Legs on Simply Recipes.
 Thank you!Print